-Note: For additional information please see: Necessary Expenses: A Guide for Public Officials and State Employees.
+Note: For additional information please see: Necessary Expenses & Gifts to the State: A Guide for Public Officials and State Employees.

 LEGISLATIVE RECEPTIONS

 What are Legislative Receptions?

 Registered lobbyists may hold one legislative reception per year for General Assembly members, in accordance with the gift exceptions discussed below.
 General Statutes $\S 1-91 (7) (I)$ and (K).